dridi/cashpack/README.rst

 already covered by the test suite.

-There are no unit tests, instead C programs are written to interact with the library with a Bourne Shell test suite on top of it.
+There are no unit tests, instead C programs are written to interact with the library with a Bourne Shell test suite on top of them.

 10. Abuse 3-letters abbreviations and acronyms